The Magic System Spectrum

 Harder Magic in ‘Mistborn’

-Because the rules that control magic in Brandon Sanderson’s ‘Mistborn’ series are more strict and prescriptive than ‘Avatar’, ‘Mistborn’s’ magic is harder.
+Because the rules that control magic in Brandon Sanderson’s ‘Mistborn‘ series are more strict and prescriptive than ‘Avatar’, it’s magic system is harder.

-But there isn’t an unbreakable, scientifically-determined limit on the amount of an element that a bender can move in ‘Avatar’.
+Because there isn’t an unbreakable, scientifically-determined limit on the amount of an element that a bender can move in ‘Avatar’, its magic system is softer than ‘Mistborn’s’.
 Benders are limited in the amount of an element they can bend, but this limitation comes from the softer aspects of the magic system (i.e. an individual bender’s skill level and confidence).

 Very Hard Magic in ‘FullMetal Alchemist’

-Arakawa’s magic system of alchemy is governed by the laws of equivalent exchange: “It is impossible to create something out of the nothing.
+Arakawa’s magic system is based on alchemy and is governed by alchemy’s law of equivalent exchange: “It is impossible to create something out of the nothing.
 If one wishes to obtain, then something of equal value must be given.”
+Although the laws of alchemy are not a true science like the laws of physics, Arakawa’s use of the principle in ‘Fullmetal’ creates a harder magic system than ‘Mistborn’.

-We see a character in ‘Fullmetal’ assemble a radio from a pile of pieces with magic, but all the pieces were there to begin with – none where created out of thin air.
+Arakawa has a character in ‘Fullmetal’ assemble a radio from a pile of pieces with magic.
+But all the pieces were there to begin with – none where created out of thin air.
 But a firebender can conjure fire out of thin air, making ‘Avatar’s magic softer than ‘Fullmetal’s’.

 Storytelling with Hard Magic Systems

-Hard magic systems require the highest level of internal consistency from writers.
-They also impose limits on a writer’s storytelling options since there are more rules to consider when using the magic narratively.
+Authors writing with hard magic systems must follow their own rules the most closely, otherwise their stories will lack internal consistency.
+Hard magic also imposes limits on a writer’s storytelling options since there are more rules to consider when using the magic to tell the story and develop the characters.

 Because the rules of a hard magic system are so specific to the narrative, writers need clearly explain the rules to audiences so they can follow the story without confusion.
 Hence the explanatory prologue that appears before every episode of both ‘Avatar’ and ‘Fullmetal’.

-But since hard magic is explained so thoroughly for plot purposes, it’s more difficult for writers to maintain their magic’s appeal of mystery and surprise.
+However, since hard magic is explained so thoroughly for plot purposes, it becomes more difficult for writers to maintain their magic’s sense of mystery and surprise.

 With a very hard magic system like ‘Fullmetal’, audiences know – and even can reliably predict – what the characters can and can’t do with a hard magic system in any given circumstance.
-This makes it more difficult for writers to pull off genuine surprises and twists without breaking their own rules.
+This taxes the writers to pull off genuine surprises and twists without breaking their own rules.

 A common way writers stay a step ahead of their audiences is by withholding crucial information about the magic system from their characters, and thus from the audience.
 But the harder the magic system is, the more predictable it is.
 Therefore the more difficult withholding information without breaking the rules becomes.